certik/fortran90.org/_sources/src/faq.txt

 As such, the only two options are:

-1. Distribute different ``.so``/``.a`` for each compiler (to some extent, they can be used with different versions of the same compiler, see the previous question).
+1. Distribute different ``.so``/``.a`` for each compiler (to some extent, they can be used with different versions of the same compiler, see :ref:`ABI`).

     This means to either provide source code and the user compiles it using his compiler, or precompile it with each compiler version (for commercial